Clark is a co-founder, co-director and pianist for Pride Men’s Chorus London.

 In addition to his new role as conductor for Pride Men’s Chorus London, he is honoured to lead the exceptional London Pro Musica Choir as the Artistic Director starting in the fall of 2019.

-Rod is the founding director of Pride Men’s Chorus London.
+Rod is a co-founder and former co-director of Pride Men’s Chorus London.

 He has been active in community music and theatre in London for almost 40 years as director, music director, conductor, teacher, actor, singer, chorister, and producer in many productions.
 Rod is currently the musical director at Thamesview United Church in Fullarton, Ontario, a member of London Pro Musica Choir in addition to co-conducting Pride Men’s Chorus London.